dlemire60/dlemire60.github.io/index.md

 even to get to the functions on the currently displayed ribbon.
 While that might seem a bit silly, it has the advantage that the key sequence to reach a particular function is always the same, regardless of what ribbon is currently displayed.
-This lets you develop muscle memory for the things you use a lot.
+This lets you develop "muscle memory" for the things you use a lot.

 Some accelerators are hard to see: if the accelerator in a dialog is the